norlab-ulaval/trajectory-container-tools/README.md

 pip install trajectory-container-tools[ros]
 ```

+The `ros` install extra enable two specialized namespaces i.e., `extractor` and `ros` which provide functionalities for extracting data from rosbag and from dataframe as well as functionalities directly related to rosbag handling and ros time.

 ### For developer, playing with the interactive example Jupyter notebook or using the `tests_data`

 #### Option 1: Clone and Install with pip